 Studies show that food irradiation presented no toxicological, nutritional, or microbiological problems.

-The Codex Alimentarius Commission adopted 1983 a General Standard for Irradiated Foods and Recommended an International Code of Practice for Operation of Irradiation Facilities used in the Treatment of Food.
+The Codex Alimentarius Commission adopted 1983 a General Standard for Irradiated Foods and Recommended an International Code of Practice for the Operation of Irradiation Facilities used in the Treatment of Food.

-In India, regulations on radiation processing have been notified under Food Safety and Standards (Food Products Standards and Food Additives) Amendment Regulations, 2016.
+In India, regulations on radiation processing have been notified under the Food Safety and Standards (Food Products Standards and Food Additives) Amendment Regulations, 2016.